Dapper-D/ai_text_gen/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the project root and add your Google API key:
+3. (Optional) Create a `.env` file in the project root and add your Gemini API key if you want to use your own:
 ```
 GEMINI_API_KEY=your_api_key_here
 ```

+Note: The application comes with a free-tier Gemini API key by default.
+You only need to create a `.env` file if you want to use your own API key.
+To get your own Gemini API key, visit https://makersuite.google.com/app/apikey.

 ## Usage